niess/pumas-docs/docs/docs/index.md

 # Introduction

-The PUMAS library allows to transport muon or tau leptons by forward or backward Monte Carlo.
+The PUMAS library allows one to transport muon or tau leptons by forward or backward Monte Carlo.
 The library is written in C99 with the standard library as sole dependency.
 PUMAS is thread safe by design.
-The library also allows to generate stopping power tables in the Particle Data Group ([PDG](https://pdg.lbl.gov/2020/AtomicNuclearProperties/index.html)) format.
+PUMAS can also be used in order to generate stopping power tables in the Particle Data Group ([PDG](https://pdg.lbl.gov/2020/AtomicNuclearProperties/index.html)) format.
 A compilation of tables generated with PUMAS is available from the [pumas-materials](https://github.com/niess/pumas-materials) repository.